Abchoudhary2512/OktaMint/README.md

 ### 3. Configuration

-Update configuration files with your **Sepolia blockchain** credentials and settings.
+Update configuration files with your **Base Sepolia blockchain** credentials and settings.
 Make sure to replace any placeholder values with actual API keys and wallet addresses.

 ### 4. Run the Application